1337joe/du-mocks/README.md

 ldoc .
 ```

 Output can be found at `doc/index.html`.
+Note that the documentation won't show the package prefix (`dumocks.`), but it's still needed to load modules.

 ## Testing